 Hands-On: Evaluate the Model¶

-In the previous hands-on lesson, you built your first model.
-Before trying to improve its performance, let’s look at ways to interpret it, and understand prediction quality and model results.
+In Hands-On: Create the Model, you built your first model.
+Before trying to improve its performance, let’s look at ways to interpret it, and understand its prediction quality and model results.

-To return to where we left off, you need to find the model report of the random forest model from the previous 103 Machine Learning project.
+To return to where we left off, you need to find the Summary of the random forest model from the lesson, Hands-On: Create the Model.

-Once in the visual analysis, navigate to the Models tab.
+Open the visual analysis, and then navigate to the Models tab.

-Then open the random forest model from the first training session.
+Open the random forest model from Session 1.

-Once you have returned to the model report, you will find a left sidebar panel with a range of tabs providing different insights into the model, beginning with a Summary.
+In the model report, you will find a left sidebar panel with tabs that provide different insights into the model, beginning with a Summary.

 Going down the list in the left panel, you will find a first section called Interpretation.
 This section provides information for assessing the behavior of the model and the contribution of features to the model outcome.